trevorspielman/vue-music-checkpoint/public/README.md

 Also don't forget it would be useless to keep around a list if you couldn't still play the songs.

-Requirements:
+### Requirements:
-- `1 points`: Remove Track
-- `3 points`: Promote/Demote Track
+  - Visualization
+      - Users have a Search component and a myTunes component seperate from each other on the page
+      - Playlist retains order set by user
+  - Functionality
+      - Retains functionality of first playlist
-- `5 points`: Persist your data with mongoDB
+      - Persist your data with mongoDB
-  - This is pretty much a gimme make sure you call the functions when needed
+      - Add / Remove Tracks from Playlist
+      - Promote/Demote Tracks on Playlist

-### BONUS - Some enhancing features `Total Points: 5`
+### BONUS IDEAS - Some enhancing features
-Requirements:
-- User Auth (3pts)
+- User Auth
 - Have your myTunes List slide in and out when wanting to access it
 - Implement dragging to reorder your songs and drag to add to favorites